 Drawing on these findings, our study projected that the cumulative emissions gap between developing in the urban periphery, as opposed to building within the urban core, would be 224MtCO2e by 2050 – which is almost 10 times the annual total emissions of Johannesburg in 2016 (21 MtCO2e).
 As a result, our research not only shows that locating buildings in central urban areas will reduce their carbon intensity, but also sends a clear message that Johannesburg could be locked into a high carbon future if its current trend of urban sprawl continues.

-The role of lifestyles in city-wide carbon consumption
+The role of transport in city-wide carbon consumption

 To provide a holistic view of the carbon impacts of housing, we supplemented the lifecycle analysis of Johannesburg’s buildings with research that explored its inhabitants’ transport-related carbon impacts.
 We developed family personas to represent the contrasting lifestyles of the people living in our study’s four key locations.
 This persona mapping was completed by examining what these individuals do – and where they go – in their day-to-day lives, with a particular focus on what transport types they prefer and how far they would be willing to walk to use mass transit.
 With this information, our team was able to more accurately understand which transport method each persona was likely to prioritise.